-Prepare your pan(s).
-Lightly grease: two 8" round cake pans OR one 9", x 13" pan with nonstick cooking spray OR line 24 standard cups with paper liners.
+Preheat oven to 350°F. Prepare your pan(s).
+Lightly grease: two 8" round cake pans OR one 9" x 13"- pan with nonstick cooking spray.

 Whisk together gluten-free flour, sugar, cocoa powder, baking powder, baking soda, and salt in a large bowl.
 Add milk, vegetable oil, and eggs.
 Whisk batter until smooth.

-Divide batter evenly between the two 8-inch prepared round cake pans OR spread evenly into 9 x13-inch pan OR fill muffin cups about ⅔ full.
+Divide batter evenly between the two 8-inch prepared round cake pans OR spread evenly into 9 x13-inch pan.

 Bake until a cake tester inserted into the center of the cakes comes out clean.